 Many of them we have already learned.
 We know that lying is against God's commandment.
 We know that stealing is wrong.
-We know that it is wrong to disobey our parents.
-We may know what is right and wrong, but when we purposely do those wrong things we are making a decision, as did Adam and Eve, to disobey God.
+It is also undersood that it is wrong to disobey our parents.
+Most may know what is right and wrong, but when they purposely commit those sins, we are deciding, as did Adam and Eve, to disobey God.

-We can see how Adam and Eve ruined their relationship with God and hurt themselves, but too often we do the same.
-We may think that what the first man and woman did was more serious than our disobedience to God's commandments: however, our sin is a serious sin in God's eyes.
+We can see how Adam and Eve ruined their relationship with God and hurt themselves, but we do the same too often.
+We may think that what the first man and woman did was more serious than our disobedience to God's commandments; however, our sin is a life-changing iniquity in God's eyes.
 Sin is against God.
 It hurts us and others around us, as did the first sin.